-St. Louis, MO – Beckwood Press Company, a leading manufacturer of custom hydraulic presses and the Triform line of sheet hydroforming presses, has built and installed a new Triform deep draw sheet hydroforming press for a leading U.S. aerospace OEM.
+St. Louis, MO – Beckwood Press Company, a leading manufacturer of custom hydraulic and servo-electric presses and the Triform line of specialty forming equipment, has built and installed a new Triform deep draw sheet hydroforming press for a leading U.S. aerospace OEM.
 The press, a model 32-10-12DD, features a 32” diameter forming area, 10,000 PSI of forming pressure and a 12” depth-of-draw.

 The 32-10-12DD allows for the formation of complex geometries by precisely controlling both the bladder pressure and the punch position.
-These variables can be programmed through the Triform control system, in up to 30 individual recipe steps per cycle.
-This level of sheet hydroforming press control, and the ability to save proven recipes for future recall, results in unprecedented process repeatability.
-New part development is aided with certain on-board technologies such as Triform’s In-Sight feature, which allows operators the ability to pause and open the chamber at any point in the cycle for a visual inspection of the partially formed part.
+These variables can be programmed through the user-friendly controls system, with up to 30 individual recipe steps per cycle.
+This level of press control and the ability to save proven recipes for future recall results in unprecedented process repeatability.
+New part development is aided with on-board technologies like Triform’s In-Sight feature, which allows operators to pause and open the chamber at any point in the cycle for a visual inspection of the partially formed part.

-“We are proud to announce the installation of our fifth large deep draw Triform within the last year,” said Beckwood President, Jeffrey Debus.
+“We are proud to announce the installation of our fifth large-diameter Triform deep draw within the last year,” said Beckwood President, Jeffrey Debus.
 “The competitive advantages offered by our Triform technology, including advanced forming capability, inexpensive tooling requirements and a reduced reliance on skilled labor, are becoming apparent to manufacturers in a variety of industries,” he continued.

-The flexible diaphragm of the Triform press acts as a ‘universal female,’ eliminating the need for expensive matched, male/female tooling.
-This fundamental shift in the tooling requirements results in a lower per part cost and faster turnaround times.
+Since the flexible diaphragm in the forming chamber acts as a universal female die, mated tooling is not required.
+This fundamental shift in the tooling requirements results in a lower cost-per-part and faster turnaround times.

-“For manufacturers in low-volume / high-mix environments, or those focused on rapid part development, the Triform hydroform presses are indispensable,” said Debus.
+“For manufacturers in low-volume, high-mix production environments, or those focused on rapid part development, Triform hydroform presses are indispensable,” said Debus.
 “The ability to manufacture the tool needed for a complex deep draw part in a matter of days, and at a cost of less than $2,000 in the majority of cases, is game-changing.
-Triform users have the ability to react quickly to their production needs, at a fraction of the cost when compared to those reliant on matched die sets,” he continued.
+Triform users have the ability to react quickly to their production needs, at a fraction of the cost when compared to those reliant on matched die sets.”